reymon359/how-to-live/advices/Teaching is one of the best ways to learn/index.md

 ## Resources and credits

-When I began writing articles, making tutorials, giving talks, or just explaining concepts I realized two things:
+After writing articles, making tutorials, giving talks, or just explaining concepts I realized two things:

 - I ended up learning more than I knew on the topic.
-- The feedback I got from people who told me it was helpful for them made me happy.
+- It made me happy to get feedback from people who told me it was helpful for them.

 ## Related advices